What to expect on a winter trip to Sankt Petersburg

 Being the northernmost city with almost 5 million citizens, the winter isn’t always white and romantic.
 Cars drive on spikes, so the roads get damaged instantly.
 That creates tons of dust on the streets.
-The icicles hanging from the roofs are giant, and they fall on the pavement quite often.
+The icicles hanging from the roofs are giant, and they often fall on the pavement.

 However, the dirty and icy streets don’t discourage Sankt Petersburg’s ladies from wearing high heels.
 They do it very elegantly and don’t slip once.
 Also, the density of fur coats is unreal.

-Good to know: In spite of the cold outside, inside it’s always hot.
-In restaurants, hotels and even in the underground, the temperatures are tropical.
-Therefore, dress like an onion so you can put the layers on and off easily.
+Good to know: Despite the cold outside, inside it’s always hot.
+In restaurants, hotels, and even subway, the temperatures are tropical.
+Therefore, dress like an onion so you can put the layers on and off quickly.

 Don’t be afraid of the cold and enjoy the frozen metropole!